svkivn/flask-course-2025/README.md

 ```

 Recommendations for lazy:
- -Use lazy="select" for simple or small datasets. (list of obj)
+- Use lazy="select" for simple or small datasets. (list of obj)
 - Use lazy="joined" for list views to avoid N+1 queries. (list of json)
 - Use lazy="dynamic" for large product lists when filtering or paginating. (query)